H’seven

 “No. Do nothing.
 Wait while I bring this to the Director.”
 His avatar recedes into the dead, gray-green backlight and the air of frigid malignance relaxes.

-Seconds crawl past as Pojade observes how the phosphorescence seems to demonstrate some subtle fluid movement within.
-It reminds him of urine.
+Seconds crawl past as Pojade observes how the phosphorescence seems to demonstrate occasions of fluid movement within.
+It reminds him of weirdly glowing urine.
 He works to relax the gorge rising again in his throat.
-Hergenrather’s return to the conversation is not a relief.

 “Show them to me,” says the Deputy Director.
 It sounds like an order.